mixslice/trident/README.md

 ## Set up your credentials
 Put `access_key` and `secret_key` in `~/.aws/credentials`

-Or you can put your credentials in `aws_vars.tf` but DO NOT push it.
+Or you can put your credentials in `terraform.tfvars`.

 ## Prerequisite